donquixote/cellbrush/README.md

 The default striping is `['odd', 'even']`, but different patterns can be added with three or more stripes.

+    // Odd/even zebra striping.
+    $table->addRowStriping();
+    // 3-way striping.
     $table->addRowStriping(['1of3', '2of3', '3of3']);

+The striping always applies to a table section.
+By default, this wil be the main tbody section.

 ## Column classes